-Distracted driving is quickly becoming one of the greatest hazards on road across the United States, and Oklahoma is no exception.
+Distracted driving is quickly becoming one of the greatest hazards on road across the United States with Tennessee being one of the worst, and Oklahoma is no exception.
 Data from the Oklahoma Highway Patrol shows that as many as 1,700 Oklahoma car accidents were the result of distracted driving in 2009.
 That number has only increased over the years.

 These statistics prompted Oklahoma’s lawmakers to take action to put an end to distracted driving in our state.
 Earlier this month, lawmakers moved one step closer to that goal.
 According to an article from the Insurance Journal, Gov. Mary Fallin recently signed a bill into law that would prohibit motorists in Oklahoma from texting and driving at the same time.